GaloyMoney/blink/DEV.md

 $ docker compose version
 Docker Compose version 2.0.0
 ```

+To use the correct node version, you can install nvm and run `nvm use 20`.
+Then enable and inititialize yarn using the [yarn docs](https://yarnpkg.com/getting-started/install)

 We use [direnv](https://direnv.net) to load environment variables needed for running the integration tests.
 Don't forget to add the [direnv hook](https://direnv.net/docs/hook.html) to your `shell.rc` file.